Lootcode-Dev/lootcode/src/problems/arbonclave/traversal_i/problem.md

 ## Input

 Input will consist of a single integer, _n (1 ≤ n ≤ 100,000)_, which represents the number of houses in the Arbonclave.
 The next line will contain _n_ distinct, space-separated integers, which represent the addresses of the houses in the Arbonclave.
+These addresses are ordered by insertion, with the first number being the first inserted into the BST configuration (root).

 ```
 5